Share This Site

 A PhD in management, Doctor of Management (DM), or Doctor of Business Administration (DBA) in management is the highest degree awarded in the field of business.
 Typically, this degree is reserved for individuals wishing to pursue academic research or teaching careers as professors at management or business schools.
 Below are top accredited online colleges offering PhD degrees in management.

-Walden University -- Walden University's unique PhD programs in management and information systems management, Doctor of Business Management in global supply chain management, and DBA in information systems management are among the few doctoral programs in management offered online.
+Walden University -- Walden University's unique PhD programs in project management and human resources management, accounting, and finance are among the many doctoral programs in management offered online.
 These programs are specialized enough to stand out on a resume for teaching or professional positions, but broad enough to include a multidisciplinary approach to the field of management that will benefit any career.